Game Preview: Condors at Roadrunners, 6 p.m.

 Bakersfield Condors News Release

-The Condors open a two-game series in Tucson.
-Tonight is the fourth matchup in the season with the Condors owning a 2-1-0 record.
+The Condors and Roadrunners wrap up the two-game set tonight.
+It is the fifth matchup in the season with the Condors owning a 2-1-1 record and a 1-1-1 mark on the road.

 LOOKING BACK